jeromezero/panic/drafts/03/03-panic.md

 She slapped Louis' cheek and held his face in her hands, forcing him to look her in the eyes.

-"*You* don't understand," she said.
+*"You* don't understand," she said.
 "I don't have the mirror inside of me, but I've seen it ...
 I watched it eat your father alive.
 He thought he could control it.
 He thought he could live with it.
 And he was a strong man, Louis.
 Your father was a strong man, and that mirror swallowed him up.
 You ... you are a sick little boy.
 You are not strong like your Dad, Louis.
 You are weak and he ... he was strong.
-He faught it, but it killed him.
+He fought it, but it killed him.
 It would destroy you.
-A blade of grass fighting a hurricane.
+You'd be like a blade of grass fighting a hurricane.
 I won't lose you the same way I lost your father."

 She taught Louis to control his thoughts.
 To build up a wall.
 To keep that place isolated inside of him.
 She taught him to stay away from the mirror.